Scarlet 31, Gray 14

 As a senior from Grosse Pointe South High School, Reid Fragel was a much sought-after recruit and had the option to study and play football anywhere in the country.

-Mickey Marotti is in his second season as the assistant athletic director for football sports performance at Ohio State.
-He is a person Ohio State head coach Urban Meyer trusts in the critical area of strength and conditioning training and overseeing sports performance, and he is an individual Meyer has worked with or hired four times now.
+Mickey Marotti is in his third season as the assistant athletic director for football sports performance at Ohio State and his 28th season as a coach.
+He is the person Ohio State head coach Urban Meyer trusts in the critical area of strength and conditioning training and overseeing sports performance, and he is an individual Meyer has worked with or hired four times.

 "There are times in the year when the strength staff has more contact with the team than the coaching staff," Meyer said, "and I have complete trust in Mickey Marotti's abilities to prepare our student-athletes to be the strongest, fastest and mentally toughest football players they can be."